 Step 6: Solicitation of Pledges

 Each church is distinct.
 As such, no single right way exists to solicit donors.
 The volunteer team responsible for stewardship education should tailor a solicitation process that is comfortable to church members.
 Who should reach out?
 Where/how should they meet?
 Are there specific and tailored materials for your top donor prospects?
 Research and experience show that a reflective and involved decision to invest in a faith community fills people of faith with a true sense of being a steward.
 The result of your intentionality with this can be the difference between hitting and missing your campaign goal.
 Consider how you will present your pledge card or online giving options to make it easy for people to participate.

 All good fundraising entails appropriate celebration and thanks.
 Volunteers on the "thanks" team determine how the church will recognize donors and celebrate the achievements of the capital campaign.
 A unique, meaningful gesture of gratitude, like a thank you note, for those in your community can go a long way in cultivating ongoing support for the full extent of your pledging period.

 Thoughtful campaign follow-through bolsters the culture of stewardship that will carry on into your annual appeal and far beyond!

 Do you need some specifics on how to implement this approach?
-Check our our comprehensive e-book on this topic.
+Check our our webinar on the topic and then download our comprehensive e-book on how to run a stewardship-based church capital campaign.
 It's everything you need to know about how to be successful in your fundraising efforts without all the fundraising.